Contact

 2016-2017 Fulbright Postdoctoral Visiting Scholar, Department of Germanic Studies, The University of Chicago

-2016-2021 Research Associate, Department of Philosophy, Faculty of Arts, University of Ljubljana
+2016–2021 Research Associate, Department of Philosophy, University of Ljubljana

-2016— Assistant Professor (tenured), Department of Philosophy, Faculty of Arts, University of Ljubljana
+2016– Assistant Professor (tenured since 2022), Department of Philosophy, University of Ljubljana

-2014-2016 Research Fellow, Department of Philosophy, Faculty of Arts, University of Ljubljana
+2014–2016 Research Fellow, Department of Philosophy, University of Ljubljana

 EDUCATION